Geographic Information Systems (GIS) Certificate

 In the last few years, many state agencies have created new positions for people with Geographic Information Systems (GIS) training.
 Oklahoma agencies that employ persons with GIS certificates include the Conservation Commission, Department of Forestry, Department of Transportation, and Department of Commerce.
 Native American tribal governments, city planning departments, and regional planning agencies have also created positions for GIS specialists.
 There is a demand for GIS analysts in federal agencies such as the U.S. Fish and Wildlife Service, National Park Service, Bureau of Land Management, U.S. Forest Service, Natural Resource Conservation Service, and the Environmental Protection Agency.
 In addition, there is a demand for GIS professionals in private industry such as surveying and engineering firms, petroleum and natural gas companies, and utilities such as electrical and gas.

-This GIS Certificate requires students to complete 21 credits (seven classes) earning a minimum of a C in every course.
-Six of the seven classes are required while one course is an elective provided below.
+This GIS Certificate requires students to complete 15 credits (5 classes) earning a minimum of a C in every course.
+Three of the five classes are required while the remaining two courses are chosen from the other three GIS courses offered.
 All required courses are available online; elective courses may be online, hybrid, or face-to-face.

-- GEOG 4803 – Intro to Geospatial Technology
+- GEOG 4803 Intro to Geospatial Technology (spring, even)

 For more information about degree requirements, visit the NSU catalog.